VIDEO: Bodycam captures CPD rescue of man in Lake Michigan using 'human chain'

 The dog -- which had its fur frozen when it was pulled from the water -- is also in good condition, police said.

-The dog was 9-months-old and weighed about 20 pounds.
-It was the dog's first time at the beach and had gotten away and ran beyond the ice shelf when it had fallen in, police said.
+The man said it was the dog's first time at the beach.
+The dog got away from his owner and ran beyond the ice shelf when it fell into the water.

+The man, who wished to remain anonymous, released a statement Monday afternoon:

+I first want to extend my gratitude the Chicago Police officers and first responders who came to my aid.
+They absolutely saved my life and I will be forever grateful to them.
+I took my recently adopted dog, Pika, to Lincoln Park by Foster beach Saturday afternoon.
+I've been visiting that beach and park in all weathers for years with my recently deceased dog, Bowser.
+This was Pika's first visit to the park, he is a 9 month old American Eskimo mix.